 Health Care Operations: Your PHI may be used or disclosed for health care operations.
 Our staff members and independent contractors may be required to access PHI for certain business operations and for quality improvement purposes.
 These uses and disclosures are necessary to operate Conway Regional Health System to help ensure that all of our patients receive quality care.
 For example, we may use PHI about your health care condition to evaluate the performance of our staff in caring for you.

-Notification of and Communication with family: Your PHI may be used or disclosed to notify or assist in notifying a family member, personal representative or another person responsible for your care, of your location and general condition.
+Notification of and Communication with Family: Your PHI may be used, or disclosed, to notify, or assist in notifying, a family member, personal representative, or another person responsible for your care, location, and general condition.
 Health professionals, using their judgment, may disclose to a family member or any other person you identify, health information relevant to that person’s involvement in your care or payment related to your care.

 Fundraising: We may contact you as part of a fundraising effort for the hospital.
-In addition to utilizing contact information such as your name, address and telephone number and potentially the date(s) you received services from our organization, we may use and or disclose the department of service, treating physician, outcome information, and health insurance information.
+In addition to utilizing contact information such as your name, address, telephone number and potentially the date(s) you received services from our organization, we may use and or disclose the department of service, treating physician, outcome information, and health insurance information.
 If you do not want to be contacted for fundraising efforts, you may opt out of receiving these communications.
-Please contact either the Marketing Department or the Privacy Officer.
+Please contact either the Conway Regional Health Foundation or the Privacy Officer.

 Contacts: We may contact you to provide appointment reminders or to tell you about new treatments or services.

 As Required by Law: Your PHI will be used or disclosed when we are legally required to do so.
 If this occurs, we will limit the PHI used or disclosed to the minimum necessary to comply with the law.

 Inmates: If you are an inmate, your PHI may be used or disclosed to the correctional institution or agents thereof when necessary for your health and the health and safety of others.